2011 Super Outbreak

 The 2011 Super Outbreak was the largest and costliest (Note: When adjusted for inflation.
 The tornado outbreak of March 13–16, 2025 caused $11 billion in damages, however the 2011 Super Outbreak remains the costliest when adjusted.) tornado outbreak ever recorded, taking place in the Southern, Midwestern, and Northeastern United States from April 25 to 28, 2011, leaving catastrophic destruction in its wake.
 Over 175 tornadoes struck Alabama, Mississippi, and Tennessee, which were the most severely damaged states.
 Other destructive tornadoes occurred in Arkansas, Georgia, Kentucky, Louisiana, New York, and Virginia, with storms also affecting other states in the Southern and Eastern United States.
 In total, 368 tornadoes were confirmed by NOAA's National Weather Service (NWS) and Government of Canada's Environment Canada in 21 states from Texas to New York to southern Canada.
 Widespread and destructive tornadoes occurred on each day of the outbreak.
 April 27 was the most active day, with a record 224 tornadoes touching down that day from midnight to midnight CDT (05:00–05:00 UTC).
-Four of the tornadoes were rated EF5, which is the highest ranking on the Enhanced Fujita scale; typically these tornadoes are recorded no more than once a year.
+Four of the tornadoes were rated EF5, which is the highest ranking on the Enhanced Fujita scale; typically these tornadoes are recorded no more than once a year, and may not be recorded for several consecutive years.